-- 29.1 a) During the qualifying session cars will be weighed as follows: - i) FIA will install weighing equipment in the first pit garage ("the FIA F2 garage") which will be used for the weighing procedure. - ii) Cars will be selected at random to undergo the weighing procedure.
-The FIA F2 technical delegate will inform the driver by means of a red light at the beginning of the pit lane that his car has been selected for weighing. - iii) The driver will proceed directly to the FIA F2 garage and stop his engine.
-A reprimand will be imposed on any driver who fails to stop when signalled to do so, provided the car is then brought back to the FIA F2 garage without delay and that the FIA F2 technical delegate is satisfied the car has been brought back in exactly the same condition it was in when it was driven into the pits.

-Any driver who fails to stop when asked to do so and then fails to bring the car back to the FIA F2 garage, or if work is carried out on the car before it is returned to the FIA F2 garage, will be required to start the race from the pit lane.

-- iv) The car will then be weighed with the driver and the result given to the driver in writing. - v) If the car is unable to reach the FIA F2 garage under its own power it will be placed under the exclusive control of the marshals who will take the car to be weighed. - vi) A car or driver may not leave the FIA F2 garage without the consent of the FIA F2 technical delegate. - vii) If a car stops on the circuit and the driver leaves the car, he must go to the FIA F2 garage immediately on his return to the pit lane in order for his weight to be established. - b) After each of the races any classified car may be weighed.
-If a driver wishes to leave his car before it is weighed he must ask the technical delegate to weigh him in order that this weight may be added to that of the car. - c) The relevant car may be disqualified should its weight be less than that specified in the Technical Regulations when weighed under a) or b) above, save where the deficiency in weight results from the accidental loss of a component of the car. - d) No substance may be added to, placed on, or removed from a car after it has been selected for weighing or has finished the race or during the weighing procedure (except by a scrutineer when acting in his official capacity). - e) No one other than scrutineers and officials may enter or remain in the FIA F2 garage without the specific permission of the FIA F2 technical delegate. - 29.2 In the event of any breach of these provisions for the weighing of cars the stewards may drop the driver such number of grid positions as they consider appropriate or disqualify him from the race.
+- 29.1 a) During the Free Practice session any driver who fails to stop when asked to do so, and then fails to bring the car back to the FIA F2 weighing area, or if work is carried out on the car before it is returned to the FIA F2 weighing area, will be referred to the stewards. - b) During the qualifying session cars will be weighed as follows: - i) FIA will install weighing equipment in front of the first pit garage ("the FIA F2 weighing area") which will be used for the weighing procedure. - ii) Cars will be selected at random to undergo the weighing procedure.
+The FIA F2 technical delegate will inform the driver by means of a signal at the beginning of the pit lane that his car has been selected for weighing. - iii) The driver will proceed directly to the FIA F2 weighing area and stop his engine.
+A reprimand will be imposed on any driver who fails to stop when signalled to do so, provided the car is then brought back to the FIA F2 weighing area without delay and that the FIA F2 technical delegate is satisfied the car has been brought back in exactly the same condition it was in when it was driven into the pits. - Any driver who fails to stop when asked to do so and then fails to bring the car back to the FIA F2 weighing area, or if work is carried out on the car before it is returned to the FIA F2 weighing area, will be required to start the race from the pit lane. - iv) The car will then be weighed with the driver and the result given to the driver in writing. - v) If the car is unable to reach the FIA F2 weighing area under its own power it will be placed under the exclusive control of the marshals who will take the car to be weighed. - vi) A car or driver may not leave the FIA F2 weighing area without the consent of the FIA F2 technical delegate. - vii) If a car stops on the circuit and the driver leaves the car, he must go to the FIA F2 weighing area immediately on his return to the pit lane in order for his weight to be - b) After each of the races any classified car may be weighed.
+If a driver wishes to leave his car before it is weighed he must ask the technical delegate to weigh him in order that this weight may be added to that of the car. - c) The relevant car may be disqualified should its weight be less than that specified in the Technical Regulations when weighed under a) or b) above, save where the deficiency in weight results from the accidental loss of a component of the car. - d) No substance may be added to, placed on, or removed from a car after it has been selected for weighing or has finished the race or during the weighing procedure (except by a scrutineer when acting in his official capacity). - e) No one other than scrutineers and officials may enter or remain in the FIA F2 weighing area without the specific permission of the FIA F2 technical delegate. - 29.2 In the event of any breach of these provisions for the weighing of cars the stewards may drop the driver such number of grid positions as they consider appropriate or disqualify him from the race.